Where are they now? - Trevor Horn

 Willcox and Robert Fripp (King

-Crimson) are on a cover of Frankie Goes to
+Crimson) are on the cover of Frankie Goes to

 Hollywood's "Relax" on Horn's Echoes.